-When you file an appeal, we review the coverage decision we have made to check to see if we were being fair and following all of the rules properly.
+When you appeal a decision for the first time, it is called a Level 1 Appeal.
+In this appeal, we review the coverage decision we made to check to see if we were being fair and following all of the rules properly.
+When we have completed the review, we give you our decision.
 Your appeal is handled by different reviewers than those who made the original unfavorable decision.
-When we have completed the review we will give you our decision.
+When we have completed the review we give you our decision.
 Under certain circumstances, which we discuss later, you can request an expedited or "fast coverage decision" or fast appeal of a coverage decision.
 In limited circumstances a request for a coverage decision will be dismissed, which means we won't review the request.
-Examples of when a request will be dismissed include if the request is incomplete, if someone makes the request on your behalf but isn't legally authorized to do so, or if you ask for your request to be withdrawn.
+Examples of when a request will be dismissed include if the request is incomplete, if someone makes the request on your behalf but isn't legally authorized to do so or if you ask for your request to be withdrawn.
 If we dismiss a request for a coverage decision, we will send a notice explaining why the request was dismissed and how to ask for a review of the dismissal.

-If we say no to all or part of your Level 1 Appeal, your case will automatically go on to a Level 2 Appeal.
+If we say no to all or part of your Level 1 Appeal, you can go on to a Level 2 Appeal.
 The Level 2 Appeal is conducted by an Independent Review Organization that is not connected to our plan.
 If you are not satisfied with the decision for the Level 2 Appeal, you may be able to continue through several more levels of appeal.